jflex-de/jflex/README.md

 ### Usage in CLI

-You need JDK 8 or later.
+You need the binary jflex jar and JDK 8 or later.

 You can also use JFlex directly from the command line:
 ```